Oscillatory approximations and maximum entropy principle for the Euler system of gas dynamics: Introduction

 where $E$ is the total energy of the system.
 Note, however, there are no sufficient {\it a priori} bounds on the convective terms in \eqref{E3} that would justify the Young measure formulation of energy equation \eqref{E3}.

-In order to show robustness of our results, we follow the strategy of Fjordholm, Mishra, and Tadmor \cite{FjMiTa1} based on the (hypothetical) existence of measure valued solutions generated by uniformly bounded sequences of approximate solutions.
-This gives rise to the truly measure--valued formulation of the Euler system based on a single Young measure sitting on the conservative variables $(\tvr, \tvm, \tvE)$.
+In order to show robustness of our results, we follow the strategy of Fjordholm, Mishra, and Tadmor \cite{FjMiTa1} based on the (hypothetical) existence of measure-valued solutions generated by uniformly bounded sequences of approximate solutions.
+This gives rise to the truly measure-valued formulation of the Euler system based on a single Young measure sitting on the conservative variables $(\tvr, \tvm, \tvE)$.
 In particular, the principle of energy conservation pertinent to the Euler system is automatically satisfied.
-We call this class of solutions energy preserving measure--valued solutions.
+We call this class of solutions energy preserving measure-valued solutions.

-We show that our main result stated originally in Theorem \ref{dT1} remains valid in the class of energy preserving measure--valued solutions.
-Specifically, if an energy preserving measure valued solution complies with Dafermos' maximal entropy admissibility principle, then it is a weak solution of the Euler system, see Theorem \ref{TB1}.
+We show that our main result stated originally in Theorem \ref{dT1} remains valid in the class of energy preserving measure-valued solutions.
+Specifically, if an energy preserving measure-valued solution complies with Dafermos' maximal entropy admissibility principle, then it is a weak solution of the Euler system, see Theorem \ref{TB1}.

 The paper is organized as follows.
-In Section \ref{d}, we recall the concept of dissipative measure--valued solution for the Euler system introduced in \cite{BreFei17}.
+In Section \ref{d}, we recall the concept of dissipative measure-valued solution for the Euler system introduced in \cite{BreFei17}.
 Section \ref{M} contains the main result on regularity of maximal dissipative solutions.
 Section \ref{ca} is devoted to consistent approximations of the Euler system.
 The proofs of the main results concerning admissibility are completed in Section \ref{vd}.
 The existence of solutions with small energy defect is discussed in Section \ref{def}.
-The extension of the results to the class of energy preserving measure--valued solutions is presented in Section \ref{B}.
+The extension of the results to the class of energy preserving measure-valued solutions is presented in Section \ref{B}.
 Section~\ref{NUM} illustrates theoretical results.
 We demonstrate that if a solution exhibits oscillations or concentrations then standard numerical methods are not compatible with the Dafermos maximal entropy production rate criterion.
 We conclude the paper by formulating a hypothesis on the existence of a maximal computable measure-valued solution and its approximation by numerical methods.